we have been featured here

 Yes, you can reuse cooking oil after frying chicken.
 Once you let the oil cool, skim off any large pieces of remaining food or fried batter.
 Then start to drain the cooled oil from the fryer or pan and strain the used cooking oil to store it in a resealable container for later use.

 Alternatively, you can strain the oil into a container, then put it back in the pan and keep it in the oven.
-Make sure you don’t switch the oven on when it is inside it!
+Make sure you don’t switch on the oven while the container is inside.

 You can reuse most oils three to four times, depending on what way the chicken is prepared for frying.
 Cleaner-frying items such as French fries, you will be able to reuse oil up to eight times and likely far longer, especially if you’re replenishing it with more fresh oil.

 Canola oil is better for frying chicken as it has a high smoke point and a neutral flavor.
-Canola oil is excellent for frying chicken.
-Besides cooking benefits, it has high omega-3 and omega-6 fatty acids, making it a great healthy option.
+Besides cooking benefits, it has high omega-3 and omega-6 fatty acids, making it a great, healthy option.